tgreenhalgh/devblog/src/pages/hoc/index.md

 Higher-Order Components (HOC) are not part of the React API, but because React components are highly composable, the functional programming paradigm of nesting functions can easily be used.

 Simply speaking, a higher-order component (HOC) is a function that takes a component and returns a new component.

+The official React docs have a section on HOC [here](https://reactjs.org/docs/higher-order-components.html).